bkesterbyld/fabulous-oregano/content/pages/index.md

           Data sets can be replicated for different data consumers and put wherever needed globally.
 Each consumer gets unique API key access, browser access or both.
-You can select from granular security options including controlling access by data sets, fields, logic agents and by time windows.
-API keys can even be granted for a specific piece of data.
+You can select from granular security options including controlling access by data subsets, fields and by time windows.
+API keys can even be granted for a specific piece of data and to invoke logic and data manipulations.
         actions:
           - label: Learn More
             url: /features